 Here is a good picture tutorial if you are still confused: Cleaning Mussels.

-Now that you are ready to make mussels here is what you do: take the mussels that are alive and set them aside.
+Now that you are ready to make Mussels With Smoked Spanish Paprika here is what you do: take the mussels that are alive and set them aside.
 Using a dutch oven or pot heat the olive oil over medium heat and add onion and garlic.
 Sauté until translucent.